 Louise Coysh, formerly Senior Curator at Art on the Underground

 "Being involved with the National Portrait Gallery's Young People's Programme and being commissioned by Rachel to play the cello and sing for the Union Dance project was invaluable at a time when I was beginning to develop my career outside of school.
-I was then encouraged by Rachel to complete a Silver Arts Award for which I was able to transfer those credits during my undergraduate composition course at Trinity College of Music.
 Because of the connection I had with the Gallery, I then had the opportunity to stage a performance of 'Sojourner Truth's Story' as part of one of my final year projects for which I won the Trinity College of Music Vivian Prindl Outreach Prize upon graduating.
 Rachel is a true mastermind for creative projects."

 Ayanna Witter-Johnson, Musician, www.ayannamusic.com/

 "Rachel chaired the Teen Workshop expertly and brought not only her considerable knowledge and expertise of engaging teens with culture and arts, but it was lovely that she also mucked in helping the team with logistics and organisation.
 Thank you!"